mgorav/rsocket-complete-stack/README.md

 ## Introduction

-This repository contains architectural patterns implemented using RSocket.

-It consist of following modules:
-- interaction-model
-- load-balancing
-- resumability
-- rpc
-- spring-boot-requester
-- spring-boot-responder

-Each module address different aspect of the protocol, more detailed description is available in the module directories.

-## Build

-The modules use ```gradle``` as a build tool.
-In order to crate executable jars please invoke `./gradlew clean build` on the root directory.
-Each module can be built individually using the same command, but executed in the particular module directory.

-NOTE: These modules are designed to run from IDE.

 The paradigm shift from "Event Driven Architecture" to "Message Passing Architecture".
 Why?
 With all the benefits of "Event Driven Architecture" it poses some challenges:
 1. increase cost of infrastructure, deployment ..
 2. exception handling i.e. how to handle errored message/event